Cow Tales

 It wasn’t until later that I realized what a gift our mother gave us.
 Not the cows, mind you, but the lessons.

-Our place was not equipped to keep cattle over the snowy, blustery winters, but we could handle a cow in the summer; so we did.
+Our place was not equipped to keep cattle over the snowy, blustery winters.
+Yet we could handle a cow in the summer; so we did.
 Mama could make butter from the cream, and she did.
 There is nothing like home-churned butter over fresh out of the oven homemade bread!
 Come fall, in preparation for winter, Mama had the cow slaughtered for meat for the winter.

 You might not have cows in a pasture at your house, but you’re teaching as you live life daily.
 When you think those values dear to you might be missed by your offspring, I hope you’ll remember this story.
 Keep milking your cows and keep churning butter, for your example will teach more than any words can say.